usncahill/MMM-Tesla3/README.md

 # Module: MMM-Tesla3
 The `MMM-Tesla3` module is a <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> addon.
 This module displays some of your <a href="https://www.tesla.com">Tesla's</a> data on your Mirror.
 It is forked from <a href="https://github.com/martinburheimtingstad/MMM-Tesla2">MMM-Tesla2</a> and the GUI is a modification of <a href="https://github.com/denverquane/MMM-Teslamate">MMM-TeslaMate</a>.
+Icons are modifications from [Tabler icon set](https://icon-sets.iconify.design/tabler/).
-This is intended to be a current, state-of-the-API Tesla vehicle module, supporting multiple vehicles, displaying many configurable parameters.
+This is intended to be a current, state-of-the-API Tesla vehicle module, supporting multiple vehicles, displaying many configurable parameters, while avoiding use a database.

 ## Installing the module